-The residential AWHP market is not very mature in California at this time.
-It is largely confined to custom home projects where clients either do not have natural gas available, want to move away from forced air HVAC systems, or have a desire to pursue all-electric strategies.
+The residential AWHP market is small in both California and the rest of the U.S. at this time, however the U.S. Environmental Protection Agency estimates that the global market (primarily Europe and China) is about 1.7 million units per year (U.S. Environmental Protection Agency 2019).
+In California, the residential market is largely limited to custom home projects where clients either do not have natural gas available, want to move away from forced air HVAC systems, or have a desire to pursue allelectric strategies.
 A major Northern California hydronics equipment distributor suggests that current AWHP sales are on the order of hundreds of units per year statewide.
-A significant technology barrier cited by stakeholders is the current compliance process which does not fairly recognize performance relative to the prescriptive standard air source heat pump (ASHP).
+A significant barrier cited by stakeholders is the current compliance process which does not fairly recognize performance relative to the prescriptive standard air source heat pump (ASHP).
 With the improved recognition for AWHPs proposed under Title 24, Part 6, John Grose of Hydronic Specialties sees a bright future for the technology given increasing interest in low carbon space conditioning technologies.
 Although the California market is currently small, AWHPs are a more prevalent technology in other parts of the world (Market Watch 2018).